pydanny/pydanny-event-notes/DjangoConEurope2013/imaginative_programmer.rst

 * by Zed Shaw

-    * Wrote Learn Python the Hard Way
+    * Wrote Learn Python the Hard Way.
+    * Talks super-fast so I can't keep up.
     * True Fact: @zedshaw kicked me in the nuts at @pycon 2009.

 In the world of programming nothing is more irritating than the "artist".
 Programmers who are all "front-end", business guys who are all "ideas", and designers who can't draw.
 I say real programmers don't need to be artists.
 Rather, a programmer needs to have the skills necessary to take their imagination (or other people's) and translate it into working software.